Capacity Allocation

 The ICN protocol assigns capacity from an HN that meets the requested criteria.
 The assignment is based on several factors:

-Cluster-Level Pricing: If multiple HPs meet the criteria, the protocol compares their prices and assigns the booking to the HP with the most favourable price and commitment combination.
+Cluster-Level Pricing: If multiple HPs meet the criteria, the protocol compares their prices and assigns the booking to the HP with the most favourable price

-As SPs provide ICNT for reserved capacity upfront, the access fee is fixed at the time of booking.
+As Builders provide ICNT for reserved capacity upfront, the access fee is fixed at the time of booking.
 This means that for longer request periods and times farther in the future, the price risk shifts increasingly towards the protocol and ultimately to the HP that fulfills the capacity request.

 The selected capacity details (e.g., Cluster ID, desired size in PB).